Do-Gon Kim

 PD Control on JetCobot

-Built a ROS 2 (C++) control framework and implemented a PD controller on the JetCobot.
+Built a ROS 2 (C++) control framework for the JetCobot.

 Vibecheck Project Image